-2. Bar detectors: the culmination of the first era in gravitational wave detection
+2. Bar detectors: the culmination of the first era in gravitational-wave detection

 Bar detectors, resonant cylinders whose vibrational modes can be excited by the passage of a gravitational wave, hold a special place in the field of ground-based gravitational-wave detectors.
-Joseph Weber built the first bar detector in the 1960's, creating from nothing the new field of gravitational-wave detection.
+J Weber built the first bar detector in the 1960s, creating from nothing the new field of gravitational-wave detection.
 Weber's initial announcement that he had observed gravitational waves [1] triggered an intense interest in gravitational waves, even though his findings were not confirmed by later experiments.
 As the field evolved over the next 40 years, at least 19 different bar detectors in 8 countries were built and used in searches for gravitational waves.
-A total of several hundred scientists, students, engineers, and technicians were involved in this effort, and many of the current leaders in the field, including a number who now work on interferometric detectors, got their start working on bar detectors.
+A total of several hundred scientists, students, engineers and technicians were involved in this effort, and many of the current leaders in the field, including a number who now work on interferometric detectors, got their start working on bar detectors.
 The pioneering work of this community produced new understanding of important noise sources that can affect a variety of precision measurements: thermal/Brownian noise, back action/quantum noise, seismic/acoustic noise.
-It also produced a number of technological achievements in large cryogenic systems, low noise displacement transducers, and electronics.
+It also produced a number of technological achievements in large cryogenic systems, lownoise displacement transducers and electronics.
 The exciting prospect that these detectors might see the first evidence of gravitational waves also triggered a corresponding interest in theoretical studies of possible sources, leading to much improved predictions of their strength.
-We now know that even the strongest gravitational waves incident on the surface of the earth (in the frequency bands where one can build sensitive ground-based detectors) typically have an intrinsic strain of 10-20 or less, corresponding to changes in lengths much smaller than the diameter of a proton even over kilometer-scale distances.
+We now know that even the strongest gravitational waves incident on the surface of the earth (in the frequency bands where one can build sensitive ground-based detectors) typically have an intrinsic strain of $10^{-20}$ or less, corresponding to changes in lengths much smaller than the diameter of a proton even over kilometer-scale distances.

 By 1997, in the absence of a confirmed detection, this large community has shrunk to just four groups operating five cryogenic bar detectors, but these groups initiated a new level of collaboration.
-Representatives of all five detectors came together in 1997 in Perth to create the first world-wide gravitational-wave network, the International Gravitational Event Collaboration (IGEC) [2].
-IGEC included all operating bar detectors in the world: EXPLORER and NAUTILUS (operated by the ROG collaboration, led by the Univ. di Roma "Tor Vergata"), AURIGA (INFN Legnaro Laboratory in Italy), ALLEGRO (Louisiana State University), and NIOBE (University of Western Australia).
-The initial period of operation of IGEC [3] covered four years of coordinated observations from 1997 through 2000, resulting in 26 days of observation with four detectors taking data, 173 days of three-fold coverage, and 707 days of two-fold coverage.
+Representatives of all five detectors came together in 1997 in Perth to create the first worldwide gravitational-wave network, the International Gravitational Event Collaboration (IGEC) [2].
+IGEC included all operating bar detectors in the world: EXPLORER (CERN) NAUTILUS (INFN Frascati Laboratory), AURIGA (INFN Legnaro Laboratory), ALLEGRO (Louisiana State University) and NIOBE (University of Western Australia).
+The initial period of operation of IGEC [3] covered four years of coordinated observations from 1997 through 2000, resulting in 26 days of observation with four detectors taking data, 173 days of three-fold coverage and 707 days of two-fold coverage.